 One category of effects really useful to add stereo interest is autopanners.

-Later in this article I'll discuss how to create a psychoacoustic panner which sounds more natural and realistic, by constructing an Ableton rack which you can download for free ;)
+Later in this article, I'll discuss how to create a psychoacoustic panner that sounds more natural and realistic, by constructing an Ableton rack which you can download for free ;)

-Keep in mind that when using autopan you are lowering the focus on the center of the stereo field so you may want to compensate for the loss in volume with an utility gain boost (usually from 1 to 3 dB based on how drastic you go).
+Keep in mind that when using auto pan you are lowering the focus on the center of the stereo field so you may want to compensate for the loss in volume with a utility gain boost (usually from 1 to 3 dB based on how drastic you go).

-In this example almost every element a part from the kick has been autopanned to show various scenarios and applications but in a typical situation you may want to be more subtle, because contrast in music is key as it is keeping the most important elements centered and focused.
+In this example, almost every element apart from the kick has been auto-panned to show various scenarios and applications but in a typical situation, you may want to be more subtle because contrast in music is key as it keeps the most important elements centered and focused.

-Also be careful when using stereo effects to bass elements as they may loose mono-compatibility, a fundamental aspect I'll focus more deeply later, so a better idea would be to monoize the low to sub bass (like below 100 Hz) and apply some autopanning or other special effects to the frequencies above.
+Also be careful when using stereo effects to bass elements as they may lose mono-compatibility, a fundamental aspect I'll focus more deeply on later, so a better idea would be to mono-ize the low to sub-bass (like below 100 Hz) and apply some autopanning or other special effects to the frequencies above.

-In the video tutorial I used a MIDI trigger which clones the kick pattern to restart the cycle of the autopanner applied to a pad.
+In the video tutorial, I used a MIDI trigger that clones the kick pattern to restart the cycle of the autopanner applied to a pad.

-Some free autopanners I suggest to try, if your DAW doesn't have one, are PanCake by Cableguys and Panstation by Audio Damage.
+Some free auto panners I suggest trying if your DAW doesn't have one, are PanCake by Cableguys and Panstation by Audio Damage.

 - Width with Delay & Reverb